matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 `support_page` is an optional property to specify a affiliated page of the homserver to give users help specific to the homeserver, like extra login/registration steps.

+At least one valid key should be provided.
+This means `contacts` should have at least one entry, or the `support_page` should be defined.
+An empty object is not considered valid, however both `contacts `and `support_page` may be specified together.

 ## Alternative solutions

 Hardcode a given user localpart that should be used as an admin address.